khanafeer/Mau/README.md

 As Mau helped the old Egyptians, It will help you

 ### Usage
-Create file tokens.conf in the same directory of file (JSON) to add your own tokens
+Create file tokens.conf in the same directory of file (JSON) to add your own tokens.
 ```python
 {"meta_scan": "","abuse_ip_db": "","otx":"","whois_token": "", "vt_token": ""}
 ```